DSD-DBS/capella-model-explorer/README.md

 # Development (local)

-To run the app in dev mode you'll need to first run `npm run build` inside `frontend` and then `sh entrypoint.sh` - this is needed by the backend to have some statics to serve.
+To run the app in dev mode you'll need to first run `npm run build` - this is needed by the backend to have some statics to serve.
 Then run `npm run dev` in a terminal and `python -m capella_model_explorer.backend path_to_model path_to_templates` in another terminal.
 The backend and statically built frontend will be served at `http://localhost:8000`.
 The live frontend will be served by vite at `http://localhost:5173`(or similar, it will be printed in the terminal where you ran `npm run dev`).

 # Documentation